© Franziska Reusch

 Sächsische Schweiz mit Hund© Alexander Ratzing

-However, in some places bridges and ladders have to be overcome and in rough terrain it may be necessary to carry the dog.
+However: In some places bridges, ladders and gratings must be overcome and in rough terrain it may be necessary to carry the dog.
 If the owners dare to do this, they will be rewarded with an unforgettable hiking experience.
-For more difficult sections of the Malerweg, there are always alternatives that have also been tested for their suitability for dogs.
+For more difficult stages of the Malerweg there are always alternatives that have also been tested for their suitability for dogs.

 From Liebethal (Pirna) to Stadt Wehlen